 Ms. Daly is a graduate of Dartmouth College and Georgetown University Law Center.
 After law school, she served as a law clerk for the Honorable Lloyd F. MacMahon, U.S. District Judge for the Southern District of New York.

-At Finn Dixon & Herling, she chairs the Diversity and Inclusion Committee, participates in the Women’s Initiative Network, and is an active member of the pro bono and hiring committees.
+At Finn Dixon & Herling, she is the Chair of the Diversity and Inclusion Committee and the Pro Bono Committee, and is an active member of the Hiring Committee and the Women’s Initiative Network.
 She leads the firm’s pro bono work on behalf of veterans and small businesses impacted by the COVID-19 pandemic.

 Anti-Defamation League Civil Rights Award, 2017